Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines: Algorithmic overview

 \Cref{alg:load_step} summarizes the overall staggered solution scheme for a loading step $n\ge1$, utilizing the previously defined subroutines to solve the coupled problem iteratively until convergence is achieved.
 This load step algorithm can be embedded within a load stepping procedure to simulate the entire loading history a fixed basis $\mathcal{B}$ and mesh $\mathcal{Q}$, material parameters and boundary conditions.
 The subroutines \textbf{assemble\_elasticity\_RHS}, \textbf{assemble\_phasefield\_LHS} and \textbf{assemble\_phasefield\_RHS} are called once per load step, as they are independent of the solution fields. \\

 Contrary to \cref{alg:load_step}, we aim to define an algorithm which includes mesh adaptivity.
 To this end, we define \textbf{refine\_elements} which marks elements for refinement based on the damage field.
 The algorithms mark elements admissibly in a level-by-level fashion.
 In the last level, the support extension of the marked elements is also marked to eliminate cross-talk, as discussed in \cref{subsec:ElementMarking}.
 The elements are marked based on sampling the damage field at a set of points within the element, which can be the quadrature points or another suitable set of points.
 The elements are marked for refinement if the damage field exceeds a given threshold $\SCALAR{d}_{\text{min}}$ at any of the sampled points.
-The marked elements are then refined using the \textbf{refine\_hierarchical\_mesh} routine, and the new spline space is built using \textbf{build\_hierarchical\_space}.\\
+The marked elements are then refined using the \textbf{refine\_hierarchical\_mesh} routine, and the new spline space is built using \textbf{build\_hierarchical\_space}. {\NEW The area of the marked elements is computed by the \textbf{compute\_element\_area} routine and the maximum over all levels is stored in $A$. }\\

 Similar to the \textbf{load\_step} algorithm, we define \textbf{adaptive\_load\_step} in \cref{alg:adaptive_load_step}, which includes the mesh refinement procedure.
 The algorithm performs staggered iterations until convergence, and then refines the mesh based on the damage field.
 The solution fields are projected to the new mesh using the \textbf{project\_field} routine, which can be based on $L_2$-projection, quasi-interpolation or another suitable method.
 The algorithm continues to refine the mesh until a stopping criterion based on the ratio of new elements to total elements is met with tolerance $\mathtt{TOL}_{\text{ref}}$, which allows for explicit ($\mathtt{TOL}_{\text{ref}}=1$), implicit ($\mathtt{TOL}_{\text{ref}}=0$) or hybrid mesh adaptivity. \\